sts10/sts10.github.io/_posts/2019-06-06-is-all-equal-function.markdown

 }
 ```

+Anyway, the Fediverse is wonderful and full of helpful Rust friends -- I ended up getting about a dozen solutions (none exactly the same I don't think?)

-Anyway, here are some of the answers I got!
-I also put them all in [a fresh Rust Playground, with appropriate tests](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2018&gist=013aea5507471f07120c3bbefea038c5).
+If you want to run them with appropriate tests, I also put them all in [a fresh Rust Playground, with tests](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2018&gist=013aea5507471f07120c3bbefea038c5).

 ## Answers